awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-getting-started.md

 1. Choose the **OpsItems** tab, and then choose **Configure sources**\.

-1. Choose the source rule that you want to configure with a `notification` block, as shown in the following example:
+1. Choose the name of the source rule that you want to configure with a `notification` block, as shown in the following example:
 ![\[Choosing an EventBridge rule to add an Amazon SNS notifications block\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_SNS_Setup_2.png)

+   The rule opens in Amazon EventBridge\.

 1. On the rule details page, choose **Edit**\.
 ![\[Choosing the edit button\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_SNS_Setup_3.png)